marcusasar/SQL_Project_Sales_Analysis/README.md

 - **Most selling product line:** The most selling product line is "Fashion accessories," with a total count of 178 sales.
 Fashion accessories is the most popular product line based on the number of sales.

-- **Common payment method or mode:** Therefore, "Cash" is the most frequently used payment method among the options provided.
+- **Common payment method or mode:** Cash is the most frequently used payment method among the options provided.